mdn/content/files/en-us/web/css/css_box_sizing/understanding_aspect-ratio/index.md

 {{CSSRef}}

-When developing responsive sites, you often want to be able to set the inline-direction size to a percentage and have the block-direction change size proportionally, maintaining a specific aspect ratio.
-When it comes to images and video, maintaining these replaced elements' aspect ratio is not only necessary for {{glossary("responsive web design")}}, but it's a vital component of good user experience by preventing cumulative {{domxref("LayoutShift", "layout shift")}}.
+When developing responsive sites, you often want to be able to set the width of an element to a percentage and have the height change size proportionally, maintaining a specific aspect ratio.
+When it comes to replaced elements, like images and video, maintaining a specific aspect ratio is not only necessary for {{glossary("responsive web design")}}, but it's a vital component of good user experience by preventing [cumulative layout shift](/en-US/docs/Learn/Performance/Multimedia#rendering_strategy_preventing_jank_when_loading_images).

-With CSS, we can size replaced and non-replaced elements based on their aspect ratio.
-In this guide, we discuss controlling aspect ratio with CSS for design aesthetics and to improve user experience and page loading performance.

-In this guide, we learn about the `aspect-ratio` property, discuss aspect ratios for replaced and non-replaced elements, and then examine some common aspect ratio use cases.
+Using CSS, you can adjust the size of replaced and non-replaced elements based on their aspect ratio.
+In this guide, we will learn about the `aspect-ratio` property, discuss aspect ratios for replaced and non-replaced elements, and then examine some common aspect ratio use cases.

 ## CSS `aspect-ratio` property